“I went to the West and saw Islam, but no Muslims;

 Islamicity Indices also serve as an approach to explain Islam to the non-Muslim world and with a better understanding of Islam in both Muslim and non-Muslim communities peaceful reform and effective institutions will be more readily achieved.

-For a brief video presentation of the Islamicity project, please click here.
+For a brief video presentation of the Islamicity project, please click here. (coming soon)

 We are four individuals acting in our private capacity.
 Our founding member is a PhD economist (Hossein Askari), another member is a finance specialist (Hossein Mohammadkhan), a third is a PhD in Islamic Economics/Finance (Liza Mydin), and a fourth is a web specialist (Mostafa Omidi).